 Layout of the prehistoric division of the Neues Museum

 How does one exhibit ancient spaces and knowledge regarding the shaping of ancient spaces in museums or in exhibitions?
-This is a central theme in Topoi.
+This was a central theme in Topoi.
 In cooperation with the Berlin National Museums (SMB), this question was directly incorporated into the work of the museum.
-In cooperation with Topoi-Fellows, concepts for new exhibitions and presentations have been and are being developed for the Museum of Islamic Art.
+In cooperation with Topoi-Fellows, concepts for new exhibitions and presentations have been developed for the Museum of Islamic Art.
 The new arrangement of the Museum of Prehistory and Ancient History in the Neues Museum serves as an example in this case.
 An exhibition area covering the period from the Paleolithic to the pre-Roman Iron Age was newly opened in 2014.
 Museum für Vor- und Frühgeschichte has conceived this new area in close collaboration with two Topoi fellows.

 The new permanent exhibition retains a display-case architecture suitable to the historical character of the building and the layout of the remaining floors.
 Additional illustrative elements help bring the prehistoric exhibits to life; to this end, the work of researchers with access to current research results is ideally complement that of curators with didactical experience in the transmission of knowledge.